Understanding POCO Class in C#

 • DTO Classes: Are tailored for specific data transfer needs and often include logic to convert from domain entities.

-Mapping Between POCO and DTO in c#
+Mapping Between POCO and DTO Classes in c#

 Best Practices for Using POCO Classes